lynx-x-ray-observatory/soxs/doc/source/installing.rst

 Installation
 ============

-SOXS and its dependencies are installed as a standard Python package.
-You may use ``pip``:
+SOXS and its dependencies are installed as a standard Python package, and it is compatible with Python 2.7 and 3.5.
+You may use ``pip`` to install it (if you do not have pip, check that your executable is not named ``pip3``, otherwise visit https://pip.pypa.io/ to download it):

 .. code-block:: bash